Whether it’s for cereal boxes, television shows, football teams, or major companies, mascots play a role in almost any business.

 Like their target demographic, video game companies are extremely competitive in pushing their mascots and building their reputations to the be akin to the next Mario.
 As far as marketing and financial success, none have been able to surpass Nintendos iconic plumber.
 While some have arguably come close, none have really managed to maintain that consistent quality of producing decent games.

-While the 90s saw the emergence of Sonic, Crash Bandicoot, Spyro, and Banjo-Kazooie, it also gave us a lot of rubbish characters.
-Through their uninspired appearances, obnoxious personalities ,and (most often the case) terrible video games, most of these mascots died out instantaneously.
-In this piece, we aim to explore these characters, learn about their history and the people behind these games.
+While the 90s and early 2000s saw the emergence of Sonic, Crash Bandicoot, Spyro, and Banjo-Kazooie, it also gave us a lot of rubbish characters.
+Through their uninspired appearances, obnoxious personalities, and (most often the case) terrible video games, most of these mascots died out instantaneously.
+In this series, we aim to explore these characters, learn about their history and the people behind these games.